chaneyn/SSE/README.md

 0. You should be logged in as root

-1. Make sure pip is installed (http://pip.readthedocs.org/en/latest/installing.html) python get-pip.py
+1. Make sure pip is installed (http://pip.readthedocs.org/en/latest/installing.html).
+First download the get-pip.py file then run: "python get-pip.py"

-2. Install pyproj
+2. Install pyproj "pip install pyproj"
-   pip install pyproj